ThalesLudwig/aiden/README.md

 AIDEN is an open-source chatbot built on the idea of being entirely modular.
 It consists of an API with a single endpoint ready to receive a string (the user input), routing it to the appropriate modules based on the words or expressions found, and returning a valid response.
-It is currently in alpha stage.
+It is currently in early development.

 ### Built With